Tel: 01803 557458

-We are trying to identify as many Carers as we can, particularly those people who may be looking after a member of their family or helping a friend or neighbour with day to day tasks, don’t really regard themselves as a Carer and are undertaking this vital activity without help or support.
+At Corner Place Surgery, we are trying to identify as many Carers as we can, particularly those people who may be looking after a member of their family or helping a friend or neighbour with day to day tasks, don’t really regard themselves as a Carer and are undertaking this vital activity without help or support.

 Although extremely valuable and important, caring for someone can mean being in demand round the clock and lead to a feeling of isolation, which is why we want Carers to receive all the support and information we can give, on topics such as benefit entitlement, access to respite care or maybe simply to provide a kindly ear when things get too much.

 If you are caring for someone, we really would like you to let us know, so that we can ensure our records are up-to-date and, if you are agreeable, pass your details to our Carer Support Worker.

 Lindsey Redhead our Carer Support Worker can offer you a Carer's Health and Wellbeing Check to enable you to discuss confidentially what support might be appropriate for you, including respite, support groups, emotional support, support for the cared-for.
 For access to the to the Carer's Health and Wellbeing Check Form please click here.